USDAForestService/fs-open-forest-platform/README.md

 To revert all of the database migrations and start with a blank database run

 `yarn undoAllMigrate`

-If you would like to seed the database with some test data, run:

-`yarn seed`

 To remove that data from the database run: